ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 ----------------------------

-The `charts/ska-low/Chart.yaml` and `charts/ska-low/Chart.yaml` files are Helm umbrella charts determining which Helm charts should used in SKA-LOW and SKA-MID deployments.
-New charts should be added below `dependencies:`
+The `charts/ska-low/Chart.yaml` and `charts/ska-low/Chart.yaml` files are Helm umbrella charts determining which Helm charts should be used in SKA-LOW and SKA-MID deployments.
+Charts should be added below `dependencies:`

 .. code-block:: yaml